 Top 4 Lessons from the COVID-19 Response for University and College Vice Chancellors

-This blog, by Samuel Agyapong (ESSA's Evidence, Impact & Learning Manager), highlights findings from ESSA's 'Learning in Crisis' report on the impact of COVID-19 on universities and colleges in sub-Saharan Africa.
+In this blog, Samuel Agyapong, Evidence, Impact and Learning Manager at Education Sub Saharan Africa (ESSA), highlights findings from ESSA's 'Learning in Crisis' report on the impact of COVID-19 on universities and colleges in sub-Saharan Africa.

 As the coronavirus continues, it is becoming increasingly clear that this is a challenge that will be a fixture in our lives for some time to come.

 Flexibility and innovation will be the pivotal pillars for many universities and colleges – leaders of these institutions (Vice Chancellors) need to be well informed in order to drive these innovations.

 1. Teaching and assessment have fundamentally changed, but infrastructure is struggling to keep up